dna-seq/dna-seq/index.md

 ![Image](just_dna_seq.png)

 Just DNA-Seq is a set of opensource libraries and pipelines designed to help everybody to:
-* annotate your own genome with known longevity and health information ( https://github.com/dna-seq/opencravat-longevity )
+* annotate your own genome with known longevity and health information with [OpenCravat plugins](https://github.com/dna-seq/opencravat-longevity)
-* the pipeline to realign your genome and do variant calling with the latest tools ( https://github.com/dna-seq/opencravat-longevity )
+* realign your genome and do variant calling with the latest tools using [Bioinformatic pipelines](https://github.com/dna-seq/dna-seq)
 * get transparent opensource polygenic health risk predictions (work only started)

 ## Why Just DNA-Seq? ##